 Living in Florida and/or Utah

-South Florida, where our Miami Beach and Downtown Miami (Brickell) campuses are located, is a large, densely-populated urban center with more than six million residents.
+South Florida, where our Miami Beach, Miami (Brickell), Kendall and Aventura campuses are located, is a large, densely-populated urban center with more than six million residents.
 As with all large cities, you should be aware of your surroundings at all times and understand that certain hassles are unavoidable in large cities.
 While the United States is relatively safe compared to many other countries, you should keep your personal safety in mind at all times.
 This includes not traveling alone to parts of the city you are unfamiliar with by yourself, especially at night, and taking common-sense safety precautions, such as being courteous to strangers.
 South Florida has a tropical monsoon climate, with hot, rainy summers and warm, mostly dry winters.
 It rarely gets cold in South Florida, so you should plan your wardrobe (your clothing) accordingly.
 Many new students are surprised to learn that in many parts of Miami, English is not the dominant language.
 In much of Miami, the majority of the population speaks Spanish as their native language and in a few parts of the northern areas of the city, Haitian Creole is the dominant language.
 We encourage students to appreciate this ethnic and linguistic diversity while taking every opportunity to use English outside the classroom.